Arkanosis/smhkd/README.md

 and it listens to each pair of client and port (`28:0` — where `28` is the client number for `nanoKONTROL2` and `0` the first available port for it — `129:0` and so on…) for MIDI events.

 Every time it receives an event, it runs the command associated with the controller ID (if any).
 Occurences of `$VALUE` in that command are replaced with the value of the event.
+In the example above, it sets the volume of a PulseAudio sink (which can actually be a PipeWire) or the zoom level of a webcam, but any command could be executed instead.

 Keep in mind that this configuration format is only temporary and will ultimately be replaced with something more similar to what *sxhkd* uses.
 There is no plan to provide backward compatibility with JSON or even a migration path when than happens.